hariharansr2004/Java-Cheat-Sheet/README.md

 - Constructor is a special method that is used to initialize the objects.
 - By default, a constructor is called when an object is created.
-- It can be used to set initial values for object attributes.
-- A constructor in Java can’t be abstract, final, static, or synchronized.
 - Same Name as Class Name
 - No return Type
+- A constructor  can’t be abstract, final, static, or synchronized.
 - Automatic invocation (e.g., if we apply brakes, the car will stop).
 - Initialization of objects